specsolutions/specsync-for-tfs-documentation/compatibility.md

 When synchronizing scenarios to non-automated test cases \(default\), SpecSync can be used with any test runner supported by SpecFlow.

 For synchronizing automated test cases, SpecFlow has to be used with MsTest.
-This is a limitation of the TFS test case execution infrastructure that SpecSync cannot influence.
+This is a limitation of the Azure DevOps test case execution infrastructure that SpecSync cannot influence.

 See more details in [Synchronizing automated test cases](important-concepts/synchronizing-automated-test-cases.md).